 Instant Pot White Chicken Chili has a great Tex-Mex flavor with chicken, white beans, and green chiles.
-We love this pressure cooker white chicken chili with crushed tortilla chips, sour cream, and avocado.
+This pressure cooker white chicken chili is easy to make and so delicious!
+Serve with crushed tortilla chips, sour cream, and avocado.

 Instant Pot White Chicken Chili

-Today we have a small group of family & friends coming over.
-We get together several times in the Spring, through early Fall to watch the F-1 auto races and football games.
-I always cook a main dish, and they bring the sides and dessert.
-Today I made Instant Pot White Chicken Chili.
+We love this recipe for Instant Pot White Chicken Chili.
 It feeds a small crowd, and is so very flavorful!
-The guys love it.
-We pile on the fixin’s such as avocado, sweet onion, tortilla chips, cilantro, jalapeño, and sour cream.
+Pile on the fixin's such as avocado, tortilla chips, cilantro, jalapeño, and sour cream.
 Yum!

 Instant Pot White Chicken Chili has a great Tex-Mex flavor with chicken, white beans, and green chiles.
 We love this pressure cooker white chicken chili with tortillas and avocado.